 The double ITCZ bias is a leading systematic error across a hierarchy of models (Li and Xie 2014; Oueslati and Bellon 2015).
-Inter-model variability in the ITCZ structure persists even 527 in a highly-idealised framework such as an aquaplanet with prescribed SSTs (Blackburn et al. 528 This study confirms and extends previous research that variations in the convective 529 parameterisation scheme and convective mixing can alter the ITCZ (Figure 1a; Hess et al. 1993; Numaguti 1995; Chao and Chen 2004; Liu et al. 2010; Mobis and Stevens 2012).
-Higher 531 convective mixing rates are associated with a single ITCZ whilst lower rates are associated with a 532 double ITCZ.
-As the convective mixing rate reduces, convection at higher latitudes strengthens, 533 decreasing equatorward low-level winds at low latitudes, promoting a double ITCZ structure.
-534 The sensitivity of the ITCZ to convective mixing is associated with AEI changes, predominantly 535 caused by CRE variations.
-For example, the CRE plays an important role in maintaining a positive equatorial AEI, and is therefore associated with a single ITCZ structure (consistent with 537 Harrop and Hartmann (2016) and Bischoff and Schneider (2016)'s framework).
-When removing 538 the CRE, the response of the ITCZ depends on the convective mixing rate.
+Intermodel variability in the ITCZ structure persists even in a highly idealized framework such as an aquaplanet with prescribed SSTs (Blackburn et al. 2013).
+This study confirms and extends previous research that variations in the convective parameterization scheme and convective mixing can alter the ITCZ (Fig. 1a; Hess et al. 1993; Numaguti 1995; Chao and Chen 2004; Liu et al. 2010; Mobis and Stevens 2012).
+Higher convective mixing rates are associated with a single ITCZ while lower rates are associated with a double ITCZ.
+As the convective mixing rate reduces, convection at higher latitudes strengthens, decreasing equatorward low-level winds at low latitudes, promoting a double ITCZ structure.
+The sensitivity of the ITCZ to convective mixing is associated with AEI changes, predominantly caused by CRE variations.
+For example, the CRE plays an important role in maintaining a positive equatorial AEI, and is therefore associated with a single ITCZ structure [consistent with Harrop and Hartmann (2016) and Bischoff and Schneider (2016)'s framework].
+When removing the CRE, the response of the ITCZ depends on the convective mixing rate.
 At low convective mixing rates, where a double ITCZ is simulated with the CRE, precipitation bands shift poleward.
-540 At high convective mixing rates the ITCZ broadens, whilst at certain convective mixing rates the ITCZ structure changes from single to double.
-Quantifying whether the sensitivity of the ITCZ to convective mixing reduces when removing the CRE is challenging, as the sensitivity depends 543 on the range of convective mixing rates and the chosen metric.
-Prescribing the CRE reduces 544 the sensitivity of the ITCZ to convective mixing by $\approx 50\%$.
-When removing or prescribing the CRE other AEI components, in particular the latent heat flux, play a role in the sensitivity of 546 the ITCZ to convective mixing.
+At high convective mixing rates the ITCZ broadens, while at certain convective mixing rates the ITCZ structure changes from single to double.
+Quantifying whether the sensitivity of the ITCZ to convective mixing reduces when removing the CRE is challenging, as the sensitivity depends on the range of convective mixing rates and the chosen metric.
+Prescribing the CRE reduces the sensitivity of the ITCZ to convective mixing by \approx 50%.
+When removing or prescribing the CRE other AEI components, in particular the latent heat flux, play a role in the sensitivity of the ITCZ to convective mixing.
 Hence, simulations where the ocean heat transport is fixed, thereby constraining surface fluxes, may underestimate the sensitivity of the ITCZ to changes in model formulation.
-We have also shown two mechanisms responsible for a net equatorward 549 MSE transport even with no equatorial subsidence: MSE transport by eddies; and a reduced MSE 550 export in the upper branch of the mean circulation due to a shallower Hadley circulation.
-These 551 mechanisms highlight that caution should be taken when associating changes in the AEI to the ITCZ structure.
+We have also shown two mechanisms responsible for a net equatorward MSE transport even with no equatorial subsidence: MSE transport by eddies, and a reduced MSE export in the upper branch of the mean circulation due to a shallower Hadley circulation.
+These mechanisms highlight that caution should be taken when associating changes in the AEI to the ITCZ structure.

-JT is funded by the Natural Environment Research Council (NERC) via the Acknowledgments.
-555 SCENARIO Doctoral Training Partnership (NE/L002566/1) at the University of Reading.
-SJW was supported by the National Centre for Atmospheric Science, a NERC collaborative centre 557 under contract R8/H12/83/001.
-NPK was supported by an Independent Research Fellowship from 558 the NERC (NE/LO10976/1).
-The data used in this publication is available on request from the lead author.
-560
+Acknowledgments.
+JT is funded by the Natural Environment Research Council (NERC) via the SCENARIO Doctoral Training Partnership (NE/L002566/1) at the University of Reading.
+SJW was supported by the National Centre for Atmospheric Science, a NERC collaborative centre under Contract R8/H12/83/001.
+NPK was supported by an Independent Research Fellowship from the NERC (NE/L010976/1).
+The data used in this publication are available on request from the lead author.

-We would like to thank Aiko Voigt and two anonymous reviewers for comments which 561 substantially improved this paper.
+We thank Aiko Voigt and two anonymous reviewers for comments that substantially improved this paper.